Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Belief Dynamics Model of ICL and Steering

 \textbf{\underline{Prediction 3}} \quad Log posterior odds will be additively impacted by varying in-context examples and steering magnitude, and this interaction will yield distinct phases dominated by belief in either $c$ or $c'$.
 The boundary between phases---the cross-over point $N^*$ when belief in concept $c$ surpasses belief in $c'$---can be predicted as a function of initial log prior odds and steering magnitude (Eq.~\ref{eq:transition-point}).

 \paragraph{Results}

-Observing the phase diagrams in Fig.~\ref{fig:msj-mag-heatmap}, we find that our model is highly predictive of the joint effects of in-context learning and steering.
-Moreover, following our definition of $N^*(m)$ in Eq.~\ref{eq:transition-point}, we can predict the crossover points when behavior will transition to be dominated by $c$ (Fig.~\ref{fig:n-star-wrapfig}).
+Observing the phase diagrams in Figs.~\ref{fig:msj-mag-heatmap}, ~\ref{fig:extra-domains}, we find that our model is highly predictive of the joint effects of in-context learning and steering.
+Moreover, following our definition of $N^*(m)$ in Eq.~\ref{eq:transition-point}, we can predict the points when behavior will transition to be dominated by $c$ (Fig.~\ref{fig:n-star-wrapfig}).